Nearsoft/jobs/readme.md

 ### Needs

-* Experience shipping production native iOS applications and features.
+* Experience shipping production native iOS applications and features
-* Proficient with Swift and Objective-C.
+* Proficient with Swift and Objective-C
-* Experience evaluating and working with open source toolkits and frameworks.
+* Experience evaluating and working with open source toolkits and frameworks
-* Familiarity with (and deep experience in two or more of): UIKit, CoreData, Networking, Instruments, SOLID, MVVM, FRP
+* Familiarity with (and deep experience in two or more of): UIKit, Core Data, Networking, Instruments, SOLID, MVVM, FRP

 </details>